 - Men’s / Women’s

-Available in a huge selection of colours, this offering from the original baselayer brand, Helly Hansen, proves to be an excellent cold-weather stalwart.
-It boasts a layered fabric that incorporates a LIFA (the brand’s traditional synthetic fabric) interior, to boost moisture transfer, with a merino exterior for thermal properties and improved feel.
+Available in a huge selection of colours, this Helly Hansen baselayer proved to be an excellent cold-weather stalwart.
+It boasts a layered fabric that incorporates a LIFA (the brand’s traditional synthetic fabric) interior, to boost moisture transfer, and a Merino exterior for thermal properties and improved feel.

-All testers found it to be a generous cut so it’d be worth sizing down from your usual measurements to get a better, more athletic fit.
+All testers found it to be a generous cut, so it could be worth sizing down from your usual measurements to get a better, more athletic fit.

 Madison Isoler Merino